 A: Election of Directors (Proposal One): Under our Bylaws and our corporate governance guidelines, each director must be elected by the affirmative vote of a majority of votes represented and voting at the Annual Meeting, or "votes cast", in an uncontested election.
 This means that the number of votes cast "FOR" a director nominee must exceed the number of votes cast "AGAINST" that nominee in an uncontested election.
 You may vote "FOR," "AGAINST" or "ABSTAIN" on each of the six nominees for election as director.
-Abstentions and, if applicable, broker non-votes, are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results and will not affect the outcome of the election.
 The Board will nominate for election or reelection only those candidates who agree to tender, promptly following such candidate's election or reelection, an irrevocable resignation effective upon (i) such candidate's failure to receive the required vote for election at the next meeting at which they would stand for election and (ii) acceptance of such resignation by the Board.
 In an uncontested election, if an incumbent director does not receive a majority of votes cast "FOR" his or her election, the Nominating and Governance Committee is then required to make a recommendation to the Board as to whether it should accept such resignation.
 Thereafter, the Board is required to decide whether to accept such resignation.
 In contested elections, the required vote would be a plurality of votes cast.
-Nominees elected as directors of Intevac shall serve for a term of one year or until their respective successors have been duly elected and qualified As explained in Proposal One "Election of Directors," Mr. Benham and Mr. Giles are not standing for reelection.
-The Company acknowledges with gratitude their service to the Board.
+Nominees elected as directors of Intevac shall serve for a term of one year or until their respective successors have been duly elected and qualified

-Other Proposals (Proposals Two and Three): Approval of (1) the approval of an amendment to Intevac's 2003 Employee Stock Purchase Plan (Proposal Two) and (2) the approval of an amendment to Intevac's 2012 Equity Incentive Plan (Proposal Three) each requires the affirmative vote of holders of a majority of the shares of Common Stock present or represented by proxy at the meeting and entitled to vote on the proposal.
+Equity Plan Proposals (Proposals Two and Three): Approval of (1) an amendment to Intevac's 2003 Employee Stock Purchase Plan (Proposal Two) and (2) an amendment to Intevac's 2012 Equity Incentive Plan (Proposal Three) each requires the affirmative vote of holders of a majority of the shares of Common Stock present in person or represented by proxy at the meeting and entitled to vote on the proposal.
+You may vote "FOR," "AGAINST" or "ABSTAIN" for each of these proposals.

 Ratification of BPM LLP (Proposal Four): With respect to Proposal Four, stockholder ratification of the selection of BPM LLP as Intevac's independent public accountants is not required by our Bylaws or other applicable legal requirements.
 However, the Board is submitting the selection of BPM LLP to the stockholders for ratification as a matter of good corporate practice.
 If the stockholders fail to ratify the selection, the Audit Committee will reconsider whether or not to retain that firm.
 Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent accounting firm at any time during the year, if it determines that such a change would be in the best interests of Intevac and its stockholders.
+Ratification of the selection of BPM LLP requires the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the meeting and entitled to vote on the proposal.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.

-Advisory Vote on Executive Compensation (Proposal Five) - The affirmative vote of a majority of votes cast is required to recommend, by advisory vote, the executive compensation of the NEOs.
+Advisory Vote on Executive Compensation (Proposal Five) - The affirmative vote of a majority of votes cast is required to approve, on a non-binding advisory basis, the compensation of the NEOs.
 You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.
-Abstentions are deemed to be votes cast and have the same effect as a vote against this proposal.
-However, broker non-votes are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results on this proposal.
 Because your vote is advisory, it will not be binding on us or the Board.
 However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.